Using distraction to encourage positive behaviour

 In situations like these, it’s best to deal with the behaviour directly.

 Also, trying to distract your child when they’re having a tantrum might send the message that your child’s strong feelings aren’t important.
-It’s better to handle tantrums by acknowledging your child’s feelings.
+Instead you can use time in to help toddlers calm down or our steps for helping older children calm down.

 It’s easy to suggest screen time as a distraction.
 If you do this, it’s good to be clear about what you’re letting your child do.
 For example, be specific about what apps they can play with or what TV show they can watch, and for how long.